edwardtanguay/dpodreact/README.md

 # Datapod for React

 This is a framework which extends create-react-app to enables you to quickly build data-driven sites.
+This code is generated from the [Datapod-for-React Core](https://github.com/edwardtanguay/dpodreactcore) application.

 ## The Setup